top of page

 Summary

-All in all, it seems that coffee (or caffeine) is unlikely to cause dehydration.
-The brand new position statement on coffee and sports performance from the International Society of Sports Nutrition agrees with this conclusion, stating that ‘...caffeine ingestion prior to exercise does not lead to dehydration’ and that any small increase in urine production when caffeine is consumed at rest is ‘minor’ (2).
+All in all, it seems that coffee (or caffeine) consumption is unlikely to cause dehydration.
+The latest position statement on coffee and sports performance from the International Society of Sports Nutrition agrees with this conclusion, stating that ‘...caffeine ingestion prior to exercise does not lead to dehydration’ , and that any small increase in urine production when caffeine is consumed at rest is ‘minor’ (2).
 Further, their 2021 position statement on caffeine and sports performance stated that ‘...the majority of research has confirmed that caffeine consumption does not significantly impair hydration status, [or] exacerbate dehydration…’ (5).

-1. The consumption of small-to-moderate amounts of caffeine—through coffee or otherwise—is unlikely to cause dehydration at rest
+1. The consumption of small-to-moderate amounts of caffeine—through coffee or otherwise—is unlikely to cause dehydration at rest.

-2. The consumption of moderate-to-high amounts of caffeine immediately before and during exercise does not seem to cause dehydration
+2. The consumption of moderate-to-high amounts of caffeine immediately before and during exercise does not seem to cause dehydration.

-3. The consumption of high amounts of caffeine at rest—through coffee or otherwise—may increase urine production slightly (and more so in females), but this is unlikely to cause dehydration (particularly for males)
+3. The consumption of high amounts of caffeine at rest—through coffee or otherwise—may increase urine production slightly (and more so in females), but this is unlikely to cause dehydration (particularly for males).

-If you’re interested in becoming a better footballer, why not contact our team of expert coaches at [email protected] to book in for a session.
-And be sure to sign up to our mailing list so you never miss out on a new article.
+If you’re interested in becoming a better footballer, why not contact our team of expert coaches at admin@training121.com to book in for a session.
+And be sure to sign up to our (spam-free) mailing list so you never miss out on a new article.

 Thanks a million for your interest, and I hope you enjoyed this article.